Both/And

 My Foundation: Sugar, Soda, and Survival

 I need to start at the beginning, because The Whole Therapist wasn't born from some grand vision.
-It emerged from a sequence of events in my own life that led me to one firm conclusion: my lifestyle is directly related to my mood, my functioning, and my ability to be present day to day.
+It emerged from a sequence of events in my own life that led me to one firm conclusion: my lifestyle is directly related to my mood, my functioning, a regulated nervous system, and my ability to be present day to day.

-Growing up, we were very poor.
-Our countertops were lined with Little Debbie snacks, Lay's potato chips, crackers, and ice cream.
-My mom would buy fruit, but it stood no chance against the processed foods surrounding it.
+Growing up, we were poor and processed foods were cheap (and easy!).
+Our countertops were lined with Little Debbie snacks, Lay's potato chips, crackers, and ice cream was stacked in the freezer.
+My mom would buy some fruit, but it stood no chance against the processed foods surrounding it.
 I watched that fruit turn brown and mushy until she stopped buying it altogether.
-Looking back, I think if she had cut it up and removed the sugar from the house, I probably would have gravitated toward it.
-But given the abundance of processed foods, I was clearly on a sugar addiction cycle.

 I don't remember drinking water when I was younger.
 Just soda and Kool-Aid.
-Upon reflection, I really think I was struggling with low energy, fatigue, inertia, and maybe even depression from this combination of poor nutrition and lack of movement.
+As I reflect now, I really think I was struggling with low energy, fatigue, inertia, and maybe even depression from this combination of poor nutrition and lack of movement.
 Life is complicated, but that foundation shaped everything that followed.

 The Anxiety Years: When Running Was My Only Therapy

-I was fueling myself on caffeine and sugar while barely sleeping because I was always studying.
+I was fueling myself on caffeine and highly processed carbs (hello, sugar!) while barely sleeping because I was always studying.
 Running was my only therapy.
 Actually, this was before I saw a therapist.
-All I did was study and run, sometimes 40 to 50 miles a week during my peak training.
+All I did was study and run, sometimes 30 to 40 miles a week during my peak training.
 I was training for marathons, never fast, always steady.
 Running was how I managed the imposter syndrome and overwhelming anxiety of graduate school.

 Then everything changed when I threw my back out putting on my underwear one morning.
 Yes, you read that right.
 My underwear.
 My spine shifted forever that day.
 What I learned from several specialists was that my hamstrings and glutes were incredibly tight from all that running, and the front of my body was tight from sitting and studying.
-At 25, I had degenerative disc disease and my back was completely out of alignment.
+I never stretched because, really, who has time?!
+At 25, I also had degenerative disc disease, and my back was completely out of alignment.

 Running had been my lifeline, and suddenly it was gone.

-But it was also during this time that I saw my first real therapist.
+Shortly after, I saw my first real therapist.
 A cognitive behavioral therapist who also practiced EMDR.
-She was the first person to ever talk to me about food and sugar, explaining how sugar causes swings in insulin, increased heart rate, jitteriness, energy spikes followed by slumps that create fatigue and lack of focus.
+In addition to insanely effective EMDR interventions and resourcing that soothed my nervous system and healed me in so many other ways, she was the first person to ever talk to me about food and sugar.
+She explained how sugar causes swings in insulin, increased heart rate, jitteriness, energy spikes followed by slumps that create fatigue and lack of focus.

-She didn't give me a dietary plan, but she recommended a book called "The South Beach Diet."
-Not for weight loss, but to understand the research on how sugar affects mood and energy.
+She didn't give me a dietary plan, but she hesitantly recommended a book called "The South Beach Diet."
+Not for weight loss, but to understand the research and science on how sugar affects our bodies.
 I became obsessed with understanding how food affected my performance and mental state.

 I started noticing everything.
 If I had sugar in the morning or a high-carb breakfast, my entire day was spent drinking more caffeine trying to get my energy up.
+My mood would drop.
 My runs were terrible.
-But if I needed to function late into the night studying, I learned not to have sugar in the evening.
+But if I needed to function and focus, I kept sugar and simple carbs to a minimum.
 These weren't abstract concepts anymore.
 They were lived experiences I could feel in my body.

 I focused on walking my dog and doing yoga when I could afford it.
-Classes were $10, which was about a third of my $25 weekly social budget.
+Classes were $10, which was more than a third of my $25 weekly social budget.
 That fellowship award of $5,000?
 The first thing I did was buy a road bike for $1,000 so I could move my body.
-Later I got a treadmill so I could walk indoors during Pennsylvania winters.
+Later I got a used treadmill so I could walk indoors during Pennsylvania winters.

 The Holistic Physical Therapist: Everything Changes

 At Vanderbilt during my predoctoral internship, I met a holistic physical therapist who changed my life.
-In addition to giving me exercises, she literally gave me a specific high antioxidant tea.
+In addition to giving me PT exercises, she literally gave me a specific high antioxidant tea.
 Green gunpowder tea.
 She told me exactly which store to buy it from.
-She had me increase my daily antioxidant intake while also doing cognitive therapy with me during my actual runs.
+She had me increase my daily antioxidant intake while also doing cognitive therapy during my runs.

 Within two months, I was running three miles without pain.

 This was after three years of chronic back pain, three years of not being able to run more than a mile.
-I ran my first half marathon again in 2009.
+I ran my first half marathon again.
 I had gone three full years unable to do what had been my primary coping mechanism.

 The Yoga Teacher Training Years: Mind Body Integration

-At the VA in Arkansas, I met my dear friend Mary Horn, who was connected to the yoga community.
-We started co facilitating yoga classes.
+At the VA in Arkansas, I met my dear friend Mary, who was connected to the yoga community.
+We started co-facilitating yoga classes.
 She handled instruction while I led meditation.
-I eventually completed my 200 hour and then 500 hour yoga teacher training, studying with Matt and Holly Kreps from Circle Sha Yoga and Stacy Faught, who became my home studio teacher.
+I eventually completed my 200-hour and then 500-hour yoga teacher training, studying with Matt and Holly Krepps from Circle yoga Shala and Stacey Faught, who became my home studio teacher.

 Through these experiences, my awareness of mind body connection grew exponentially.
-I was teaching two yoga classes a week at the VA, serving on the whole health committee, and training psychologists, psychiatrists, primary care doctors, and nurses in whole health interventions.
-I even got trained in battlefield acupuncture, though my state licensure wouldn't let me practice it.
+Mood and movement were not separate.
+My ability to notice my thoughts, feelings, body sensations, and memories from a place of curiosity and gentleness was directly related to my ability to navigate the world with greater calm.
+I was teaching two Yoga for PTSD classes a week at the VA, serving on the whole health committee, and training psychologists, social workers, psychiatrists, primary care doctors, and nurses in whole health interventions.
+I even got trained in Battlefield Acupuncture, though my state licensure wouldn't let me practice.

 The Professional Awakening: What My Peers Were Missing